Kitchen Divas

 Notes

-• a good way to check is to remove a piece of dough and stretch between your thumbs and index fingers.
-If you can see through the dough without it ripping, it is ready
+• Check for proper dough elasticity by removing a piece of dough and stretch it between your thumbs and index fingers.
+If you can stretch the dough without it ripping, it's ready.

 Nutrition